gschjetne/json-mop/README.md

 `:bool`       | Maps `T` and `NIL` with `true` and `false` `<symbol>`    | Uses a `(:metaclass json-serializable-class)` class definition to direct the transformation of the value

-### Homogeneous sequences
+### Homogeneous sequences and objects

-In addition, the type specifier may be a list of two elements, first element is one of `:list`, `:vector`; the second is any JSON type specifier that is to be applied to the elements of the list.
+In addition, the type specifier may be a list of two elements, first element is one of `:list`, `:vector`, `:hash-table`; the second is any JSON type specifier that is to be applied to the elements of the list or the values of the hash-table.

 ### NIL and null semantics